Luminis-Arnhem/jmeter-websocket-samplers/README.md

     gradle assemble

 to build.
-Almost any version of gradle will do (tested with 2.2).
+A recent version of gradle will do (7.x or 8.x).
 If you don't have installed gradle, use the gradle wrapper:

     ./gradlew